Skip to main content.

 1. ssh into the lab machines and then run labhelp so that I can keep track of the help queue.

-2. in another terminal, ssh into the CS web server
+2. In another terminal, ssh into the CS web server

 3. Now, go into your public_html/cs335 directory

-6. Open the css_practice.html file and edit the stylesheet link and the image link appropriately.
-View the page to make sure it worked.
-(What is the URL for this page?)
+6. Open the css_practice.html file in a text editor and edit the stylesheet link and the image link appropriately, if necessary.

 Objective: Updating an HTML Page (15 pts)